 A regulatory interaction is one of the major concepts, together with transcription units and operons, of gene regulation and specifically of regulation of transcription initiation.
 As with any piece of knowledge, it can be described at different levels of detail; at a low level we can say it is the triplet formed by the TF, the target gene, and the positive or negative effect.
-The basic requisites to annotate a new RI are an evidence of a TF binding near the gene start, and the functional evidence showing that the presence/absence of this TF has a positive or negative effect on the target gene.
+The basic requisites to annotate a new RI are: evidence of a TF binding near the gene start and the functional evidence showing that the presence/absence of this TF has a positive or negative effect on the target gene.
 In contrast, at a high level of detail, knowledge of RIs involves the TF, the effector that affects its binding and unbinding conformation, the precise TF regulatory binding site, the regulated promoter, and the effect of the TF when bound, either activating or repressing transcription initiation.
 It may also be expanded and include knowledge of the TU that the promoter transcribes and therefore the set of regulated genes, and finally the growing conditions (experimental and control) under which such regulation has been shown.

-Following an update of basic concepts of transcriptional regulation (22), we implemented some modifications, both in RegulonDB and EcoCyc, to conform to these new proposals.
+Following an update of basic concepts of transcriptional regulation (22), we implemented some modifications, both in RegulonDB and EcoCyc, to conform to the new definitions.
 One that is relevant to this work is the distinction between TF binding sites (TFBSs) and the subset of TF regulatory sites (TFRSs), which are those TFBSs with functional evidence showing they have a regulatory role.
 This distinction is particularly useful as genomic methods identify TFBSs; but only a few of them have evidence of their regulatory role on target genes or promoters.
 TFBSs per se do not support RIs.

 Updated and new evidence codes

 We updated our table of evidence types, and have modified their descriptions to explicitly include whether they are experimental methods, either HT or classic methods, or nonexperimental, such as computational predictions or author statements.
 We modified the names of evidence codes to make them more informative.
 Since some objects are rather complex, particularly the RIs, we have separated the evidence for binding within sites and the evidence for function within the RI itself.
 This also facilitates user searches for specific references for different properties of complex objects.
-Each evidence type is associated with a specific code, which we created intentionally keeping it as short as possible but informative and with prefixes indicating if it is an HT method.
+Each evidence type is associated with a specific code, as short as possible but informative and with prefixes indicating if it is an HT method.

 We added a link in RegulonDB that offers the name, description, evidence code, and confidence level (see below) of all evidence types, as well as whether they correspond to in vitro or in vivo binding experiments.
 See: https://regulondb.ccg.unam.mx/manual/help/evidenceclassification.
 Although this table shows updated codes for RIs, promoters, and TUs, in this paper we only focus on RIs.
 As can be seen, the new evidence types added are essentially those that support HT methods.